-It is officially Spring!
 The vernal equinox signals the beginning of spring once the sun crosses the celestial equator from south to north.
-We will now be enjoying earlier sunrises, later sunset and beautiful blooms.
-This change in season also triggers a change in the doshas (biological energies) within our bodies.
-The ancient science of Ayurveda understands that during the winter months, Kapha accumulates in the body.
-Kapha is a dosha known to be heavy, thick, cool and sticky.
-As the weather warms and we become more active, the accumulated Kapha becomes mobilized often manifesting as feeling lethargic, heavy, soggy, foggy, allergic symptoms and head/neck/chest congestion .
+After the spring equinox we will start enjoying earlier sunrises, later sunsets and beautiful blooms.
+This change in season also triggers a change in the doshas (Ayurvedic biological forces) within our bodies.
+The ancient science of Ayurveda understands that during the cold and damp winter months, Kapha may accumulate in the body.
+As the Spring weather warms up and we become more active, the accumulated Kapha becomes mobilized often manifesting symptoms of lethargy, heaviness, mental fogginess, nasal allergic symptoms and head/neck/chest mucous congestion.
+The science of Ayurvedic medicine recognizes the need to adjust our nutrition and lifestyle in response to the seasonal changes.
+Here are some simple Ayurvedic tips to shift into Spring with more grace.

-- Drink warming teas with ginger, cinnamon, cardamom, and clove tea during spring mobilize stale energies in the body and enliven the senses.
+- Warm teas with heating and purifying spices such ginger, cinnamon, cumin, cardamom, and clove help mobilize stale energies and facilitate an easier Spring transition.

-- Cook with warming spices such as pungent black pepper, turmeric, mustard seeds, garlic and ginger help open the srotas (channels) and create seasonal homeostasis.
+- Cooking with warming spices such as pungent black pepper, turmeric, mustard seeds, garlic and ginger to helps warm the body, open the srotas (channels) and create Spring homeostasis.
+However, be cautious with consuming these in excess or they can create excess heat or even bleeding.
+If you are not sure, consult an Ayurvedic specialist.

-- During this season shift it is often recommended to do a gentle detoxification by taking 4 – 6 Triphala a day on an empty stomach with a glass of hot water.
-Click HERE to learn about the benefits of Triphala, an ancient Ayurvedic formulation.
+- During this season shift it is often recommended to do a gentle detoxification by taking Triphala.
+Here’s a separate article I wrote about the benefits of the ancient Ayurvedic formulation Triphala.